 “I started going to an anxiety support group last year.
 It was really worth the effort.”

 Mental health issues are both universal and individual.
-Anyone can experience them - in varying degrees - yet for each of us, they are personal and unique.
-For example: statistically, women experience higher rates of anxiety and depression than men, but men are less likely to see their reactions as depression, and are more likely to use alcohol to try to deal with it.
+Anyone can experience them – in varying degrees – yet for each of us, they are personal and unique.
+For example: statistically, women experience higher rates of anxiety and depression than men.
+Men, on the other hand, are less likely to see their reactions as depression, and are more likely to use alcohol to try to deal with it.
 Men are also less likely to reach out for help when they need it.

-Men can have many different roles and responsibilities - like caring for their home and family, earning money, building a career, being a good friend, and contributing to their community.
-These things can be rewarding, and can also bring stresses.
+Men can have many roles and responsibilities: caring for their home and family, earning a living, building a career, being a good friend, and contributing to their community.
+These things can be rewarding, but they can also bring stress.
 New and expectant dads may face extra challenges as they come to terms with new responsibilities and fitting more into their days.

-Men can be reluctant to seek help when things get a bit overwhelming, and as a result they may live with untreated and often undiagnosed mental health conditions that impact the quality of their life.
+Men can be reluctant to seek help when they feel overwhelmed.
+As a result, they may live with untreated and often undiagnosed mental health conditions that impact the quality of their life.

-When it comes to your own mental health, doing what you can to maintain your wellbeing is key - like finding the time to do regular physical activity, keeping up your social life, and making healthy lifestyle choices.
-If you are feeling burdened, there’s lots you can do yourself to help yourself through a tough patch.
+When it comes to your own mental health, doing what you can to maintain your wellbeing is key.
+Finding the time to do regular physical activity, keeping up your social life, and making healthy lifestyle choices are a few examples.
+If you are feeling burdened, there's lots you can do to help yourself through a rough patch.
 There are also times when talking about your troubles with someone else can be the extra bit of help you need.

 A closer look